 Wreck diving is one of the must-see dives while visiting St.

 Croix.
-While there are dozens of wrecks to visit on St.
+While there are dozens of shipwrecks to visit on St.

 Croix, the THREE most popular and accessible are the